Legae-Kotsokoane/Legae-Kotsokoane/README.md

 - 👋 Hey !
 I’m @Legae-Kotsokoane
-- 👀 I’m interested in App Development  Machine Learning
+- 👀 I’m interested in App Development and Machine Learning
 - 🌱 I’m currently learning BSc Computer Science
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on python and java projects
 - 📫 How to reach me legaekotsokoane@gmail.com

 <!---